Nature

 Nature Preserve

-A special beauty for our campus, The Bluffton University Nature Preserve, has long been a place for appreciating the natural world and for learning.
-It is located at the northwest edge of campus at 10625 Augsburger Road, Bluffton.
-Its 160 acres is home to woodland and grassland trails, a riverine ecosystem and a small lake wildlife habitat.
+Located at the northwest edge of campus, the preserve’s 160 acres is home to woodland and grassland trails, a riverine ecosystem and a small lake wildlife habitat.

 Nature PreserveStudents visit the preserve for various reasons from academics to student life activities.
 You may find yourself there for events during Fall Welcome Week, Spiritual Life Week or for a 60 in 6 activity.
 Students, faculty and staff visit for picnics, jogging and walking, for classes and more.